Anglican realignment: Overview

-Historical context
+History

 Since 1785, there have been disputes within the Episcopal Church that have led to departures of clergy and congregations.
 An early and notable example is King's Chapel, a historic church in Boston that was Anglican when founded in 1686.
 A century later, in 1785, a clergyman with Unitarian ideas took his congregation and formed an independent Unitarian church.
 To this day, King's Chapel believes itself to be both a Unitarian church and an extramural Anglican church as it uniquely uses the Book of Common Prayer According to the Use in King's Chapel in its worship.

 In Canada, the first rupture with the incipient national church came in 1871, with the departure of the dean of the Diocese of British Columbia, Edward Cridge, and many of the congregation of Christ Church Cathedral over the issue of ritualism.
 Cridge and his followers founded a church under the auspices of the US-based Reformed Episcopal Church and continued to use the Book of Common Prayer.

 For the most part, extramural Anglican churches are linked by the common use of forms of the Book of Common Prayer in worship.
 Like the example of King's Chapel, some use unique or historical versions.
 Over the years, various parallel Anglican denominations have broken with Anglican Communion churches over many, sometimes transient, issues.